Granger Smith shares details of his 3-year-old son's drowning

 "Somewhere between 30 seconds and 3 minutes later, Amber and I are inside our pool gate doing CPR on our son."

-The couple has now raised more than $100,000 for the Austin hospital by selling a T-shirt in River's honor.
+The couple has now raised more than $100,000 for the Austin hospital by selling T-shirts in River's honor.

 "We are going to search for every bit of good that we can find in this situation — the worst situation we’ve ever been through — hopefully ever," Smith said.
 "And we’re going to constantly search for ways that good will come out of this."